Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Acknowledgments

 \section{Acknowledgments}

-The author is thankful to Thiago Tunes, Thiago Toledo, Vitor A. Garcia e Gilberto Brito for ideas and recommendation of references.
-The author is also thankful to A. Dodonov for the welcoming reception during his stay at the Universidade de Bras\'ilia as a visiting researcher.
+The author is thankful to Thiago Tunes, Thiago Toledo, Vitor A. Garcia, Gilberto Brito, Daniel Felinto, Daniel Brod, Pierre Louis, Marcos C. de Oliveira, Alexandre Ribeiro, Eduardo Duzzioni, Gustavo Cunha, Helena Bran\c ca and Alexandre Dodonov for ideas and recommendation of references.
 This work is part of the institutional project ``Mathematical aspects of quantum entanglement" from Universidade Federal de Mato Grosso and was partially supported by the brazilian agency FINATEC.